Dhuldhoyavarun/smart-door-authentication-system/README.md

   <img src="https://github.com/Dhuldhoyavarun/smart_door_authentication_system/blob/main/Lambda_functions/Architecture.PNG" width='700' title="Architecture">
 </p>

-+ The S3 bucket B1 is used to store images.
-Bucket B2 stores front-end webpages WP1 & WP2.
-WP1 is used to take visitor details such as the name and phone number of visitor.
-WP2 acts as a virtual door that prompts the user to input OTP.
++ The S3 bucket B1 is used for storing images.
+The Bucket B2 is set up for web-hosting and hosts front-end webpages WP1 & WP2.
+WP1 takes visitor details such as the name and phone number.
+WP2 acts as a virtual door that prompts the user to input received OTP.

-+ DynamoDB database table DB1 stores temporary access codes to the door and a reference to the visitor it was assigned to.
-Using the TTL feature, all records expire after 5 mins.
-Table DB2 stores details of visitors processed using Rekognition.
-Each FaceId detected by Rekognition is indexed and stored in DB2 alongside the name of the vistor and their phone number.
-If a FaceId already exists for a visitor, the new photo is appended to the existing visitor's photo array.
++ DynamoDB database table DB1 stores temporary codes that provide access to the door and a reference to the assigned visitor.
+Using the TTL feature, each code expires after 5 minutes.
+Table DB2 stores details of visitors processed using Rekognition wherein each FaceId detected by Rekognition is indexed and stored alongside the name and phone number of the visitor.
+If a FaceId already exists for a visitor, the new photo is appended to the visitor's existing photo array.

 + The Kinesis Video Stream captures video stream from the webcam set up on a local computer.
 The Rekognition Video service is subscribed to the Kinesis Video Stream.
 The output of the Rekognition service is sent to Kinesis Data Stream for further processing.